-The ten environmental and social standards (ESS) are as follows):
+The following environmental and social standards (ESS) are relevant to sub-project:

 3.6.1.
 ESS1: Assessment and Management of Environmental and Social Risks and Impacts

 ESS1 sets out the Client's responsibilities for assessing, managing, and monitoring environmental and social risks and impacts associated with each stage of a project supported by the Bank through Investment Project Financing, in order to achieve environmental and social outcomes consistent with the Environmental and Social Standards (ESSs).